MouseLand/cellpose/docs/restore.rst

 Image Restoration
 =================

+We introduce image restoration in the `Cellpose3 paper <https://www.biorxiv.org/content/10.1101/2024.02.10.579780v2>`_.
 The image restoration module ``denoise`` provides functions for restoring degraded images.
 There are two main classes, ``DenoiseModel`` for image restoration only, and ``CellposeDenoiseModel`` for image restoration and then segmentation.
-There are four types of image restoration provided, denoising, deblurring, upsampling and one-click (trained on all degradation types), and for each of these there are three models, one trained on the full ``cyto3`` training set, one trained on the ``cyto2`` training set, and one trained on the ``nuclei`` training set:
+There are four types of image restoration provided: denoising, deblurring, upsampling and one-click (trained on all degradation types).
+For each of these there are three models: one trained on the full ``cyto3`` training set, one trained on the ``cyto2`` training set, and one trained on the ``nuclei`` training set.
+Each of these models are available on the website as ``https://www.cellpose.org/models/MODEL_NAME``, or will be automatically downloaded when you first run the model in the notebook, CLI or GUI:
 ``'denoise_cyto3'``, ``'deblur_cyto3'``, ``'upsample_cyto3'``, ``'oneclick_cyto3'``,
 ``'denoise_cyto2'``, ``'deblur_cyto2'``, ``'upsample_cyto2'``, ``'oneclick_cyto2'``,
 ``'denoise_nuclei'``, ``'deblur_nuclei'``, ``'upsample_nuclei'``, ``'oneclick_nuclei'``.

+Each of the models above were trained with the segmentation loss and perceptual loss.
+We also make available the models trained with different loss functions for verifying the results of the paper, e.g. ``'denoise_rec_cyto2'`` is the denoising model trained with the reconstruction loss function on the ``cyto2`` training set.

 DenoiseModel
 --------------